• Menu

 You can still see echoes of St. Mary’s old life as a ski resort on this steep, but short, hike.
 A permanent, year-round glacier, it’s the perfect spot to get a view of St. Mary’s Lake and, if you’re keen on a little more hiking, you can get to some pretty stunning views of the entire Front Range.
 For those feeling extra adventurous, pack up your skis or snowboard and make a quick descent.

-Stretching all the way from Denver to Durango, The Colorado Trail is accessible to almost anyone who wants to hike it.
-Choose a small section for a short trip or go all out and plan a long winter trek!
+Stretching from Denver to Durango, The Colorado Trail is accessible to almost anyone who wants to hike it.
+Choose a small section for a short trip or go all out and plan a long winter trek.
 There are stopping points along the entire trail where you can warm up and enjoy a libation or two before heading back out.

 Rabbit Ears Pass

 If you’re looking to up the ante on your snowshoe game, head to Rabbit Ears Pass, located just outside of Steamboat.
 This area offers some of the most epic views Routt County has to offer.
-Keep in mind that the trails are not for the timid or weak; they’ll work you legs and lungs like they’ve never been worked before, but the work is worth the reward.
+Keep in mind that the trails are not for the timid or weak; they’ll work your legs and lungs hard, but the effort is worth the reward.

 Monarch Lake.